The Best Amex Hilton Honors Credit Card Strategy

 The Optimal Strategy for the American Express Hilton Honors Credit Cards

 If you have already started in the US credit card game or are interested in starting, the Amex Hilton Honors cards should be near the top of your list.
-Below, we will walk through the optimal order that you should obtain these cards and whether you should hold them or close them after one year.
+Below, we will walk through the optimal order that which you should obtain these cards and whether you should hold them or close them after one year.

 Throughout this strategy, we will keep a running total of points and annual fees to determine the total value available from these cards, with a combined review of earnings at the end.
 Of note, we will be using the currently elevated bonuses that are available until April 2023 as a point of reference.